 10. Other Reusable Options

 There are lots of other reusable options you can choose, and I’ve lumped these in my tenth suggestion as they may be a bigger step than the rest of the ideas, involving a bit more commitment.
 You could use reusable rags or tea towels instead of kitchen roll, switch to washable nappies and sanitary towels (or a moon cup style product), make your own household cleaning products and keep them in glass jars, start cooking everything from scratch so you don’t need package-heavy ready meals or freezer food, start a compost bin in your garden for all your natural waste.
 If you’ve got the time and energy to make this kind of commitment then you can be well on the way to becoming waste free!
+There really are hundreds of ways rather than just ten.

 The list is huge, and while some of the ideas might seem difficult or maybe even pointless at first, most of these can be incorporated into life without much bother at all and they all go some way to reducing our impact on the world around us.
 It just takes a little bit of effort to begin with, and once it becomes habit you are absolutely doing your part.
 I’m certainly nowhere near being perfect with any of these, a long way from it, but I am trying different things to do my part in looking after the environment.
 And that’s what it is about – if we all made some changes then that adds up to something huge.